pregoli/SagaToServerless/README.md

 ## Overview

-This repository contains an example of workflow runs by adopting the <b>Saga Pattern</b> from a side and <b>Durable functions</b> from other.
+This repository contains an example of workflow runs by adopting the [**Saga Pattern**](https://github.com/pregoli/SagaToServerless/tree/master/SagaToServerless.SagaPattern) from a side and [**Durable functions**](https://github.com/pregoli/SagaToServerless/tree/master/SagaToServerless) from other.
 </br></br>The workflow contains the following steps:
 - Start user provisioning
 - Create user with a group reference